uvdoctor/atmsimulator/README.md

 **_Agility_**

-- Every component can be independently developed, tested, deployed and released to all / selected set of customers using feature toggles.
+- Every component can be independently developed, tested, deployed and released even during business hours.

 - Components can be deployed through a standard change process with smart governance controls so that production deployments happen at the end of every sprint.

 - By differentiating between deployment and release, business can have required flexibility to release features for different components progressively to a certain group of friendly customers for early feedback.

-- Styling can be updated consistently across all components to incorporate brand related styling upgrades.

 **_Cost_**

 - SSR helps to support various legacy browsers across existing ATMs while using latest React and other libraries on server-side as HTML is rendered on server-side and sent across to the client.
 This relaxes the need for browser upgrades to support modern web capabilities.

-- Every component is brand-agnostic and can support dynamic theming through the shell so that appropriate brand theming is done consistenly across all components.
+- Every component can be made brand-agnostic with support for dynamic theming through the shell so that appropriate branding is done consistenly across all components by changing theme once in the shell.

 **_Security_**